natacha-beck/cbrain-wiki/programmer-guides/cbrain-task/New-Task-Tutorial.md

-This purpose of this method is to validate once more its parameters, synchronize its input files, and otherwise prepare anything needed for running the tool (like creating directories or symlink).
+This purpose of this method is to validate once more its parameters, synchronize its input files, and otherwise prepare anything needed for running the tool (like creating directories or creating symbolic links to the input files).
 There are numerous helper methods available to automate many common operations, but few of them are used here.
 We simply make sure that the parameter :an_odd_number is odd if we're running version "2.0.0" and synchronize the single input file (that is, make a copy in the